data-integrations/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 |4|4|Vegetables|Onion|E|30|1|No|Yes|
 |6|6|Onion|Onion|E|30|0|No|Yes|

+Note that the ParentProduct and ChildProduct are set appropriately for the self referencing rows.
+For example, when the ParentID and ChildId is 1, the ParentProduct and ChildProduct fields are set to 'Groceries'.
+This is because there is a parent -> child mapping from ParentProduct to ChildProduct.
+Without this mapping, both the ParentProduct and ChildProduct fields would be set to null for that row.

-The dataset below is similar with the previous example with the only change of having root record where root record has a self link dataset (record with identical ParentId and ChildId).
+The dataset below is similar to the previous example.
+The only difference is there is a record in the input where the ParentId and ChildId are both 1.

 |ParentId|ChildId|ParentProduct|ChildProduct|Supplier|Sales|
 |--------|-------|-------------|------------|--------|-----|